 Then a Dionysian flunky spikes the sangria and the dancers turn accusatory and violent in a horrific fall from grace.
 It’s 1996: Europe was still euphoric with its new-found freedoms until it got hit with the Balkan Wars.
 More than a metaphor of the times, Climax seems to evoke a cynical cycle of human behaviour, from unity and brotherhood to its nasty counterpart of chaos and destruction.

-Version: in French, subtitled in English
+Version: French, with English subtitles

 Director: Gaspar Noé

 Editor: Denis Bedlow

 Cast: Sofia Boutella, Romain Guillermic, Souheila Yacoub, Kiddy Smile